gnormal/gnorm/README.md

 However, using go get to install will mean that `gnorm version` doesn't report the correct data, and `gnorm docs` won't show you the docs in your browser.

-For best results, use the go "makefile" in the root of the repo, which will do all the build-time magic:
+For best results, use the [magefile](https://github.com/magefile/mage) in the root of the repo, which will do all the build-time magic.
+To run it, install mage, then just run mage build.

 ```
-go run make.go
+$ go get github.com/magefile/mage
+$ mage build
 ```

 If you want to git clone instead (which should work fine since we vendor all